Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 We will use the fictitous artist Bruce Lee for the example images.
 Your own pages will show your assigned nickname.

 When you log in to your porPOIse account, you will see a list of the layers that the Hidden Histories admin has set up for you.
 (If you ever need more layers, please ask your admin to add them for you.)
+The example layer is meant as a test layer where you can play around and try out new features.
+The artist layer is where you should slowly build up the final artwork, as you find assets and functionality to your liking.

 Click on the name of your example layer to open it for editing.